GitH4mm3r/meteor-mouse-display/README.md

 # meteor-mouse-display

 A little wrapping display for mouse movement in an attractive meteor style.
 Could be useful for game/design streaming Built using bevy.
+Features mouse tracking without the window needing to be in focus.
+Used to be transparent but windows updated something that broke transparency.
+Waiting for bevy or winit to fix.

 ```sh
 # Compile with cargo: